refatjamil/Ami-Coding-Pari-Na/README.md

 ### Khoj - The Search

-The core of the project is the "Khoj - The Search" feature.
+The project's core is the "Khoj - The Search" feature.
 This feature allows users to:

 1. Take input comma-separated integers.
 2. Search for a specific integer.
-3. Check if the search value is present in the input values return True else False.
+3. Check if the search value is present in the input values return True or False.
 4. Store the input values in a sorted descending order in the database.